mrisouza/amortization/README.md

 - [Installation](#installation)

+## Installation

-## To install this project, make sure you have all the dependencies installed.
+To install this project, make sure you have all the dependencies installed.
 To ease the process you might find useful to use

 ```pip install -r requirements.txt```